vnknt/p2p_network/README.md

 ### What is Peer-to-Peer Network

-P2P network is a distruted network architecture that doesn't need a central server for comminication.
+P2P network is a distributed network architecture that doesn't need a central server for communication.
 In p2p network, each computer that joined the network called Peer (or Node) and they are connected to each other directly.
 Mainly this network is used in file sharing and blockchain applications.

 ### About the project

-This project is coded for creating peer-to-peer network  and you can modify and use it in your projects.
+This project is coded for creating a peer-to-peer network  and you can modify and use it in your projects.

 A point of departure in this project is that I tried to create my own blockchain application, but I needed a peer-to-peer network , but I couldn't find a well-rounded example of p2p network.
 As a result of this, I created this p2p network project to use in my blockchain based application .